ansuini/deepencoding/README.md

 # deepencoding
-Encoding models with deep convolutional networks and sparse linear regression in keras
+Encoding models with deep convolutional networks and sparse linear regression with sckit.learn and keras